 If extensive or complicated repairs are recommended — or if you have questions they can't answer about the proposed work or repairs — consider getting a second opinion.
 Also ask if there is a diagnostic charge if you decide to have the work done somewhere else.
 It is not unusual for a repair shop to charge for diagnostic time.

 After you have repairs done on your car, always request a complete report describing the work that was done and a list of each repair, the parts supplied, the cost of each part and all related labor charges.

-To learn more about your vehicle’s recommended maintenance schedule or to receive a free estimate on repairs, visit an experienced technician at one of Rainbow Muffler & Brake's six Northeast Ohio auto repair shops today.
+To learn more about your vehicle’s recommended maintenance schedule or to receive a free estimate on repairs, visit one of our experienced car technicians in Cleveland Ohio or our Maple Heights, Ohio auto repair shop today.